-Parents will be invited into school to discuss and view the resources that school will use when teaching SRE lessons.
+Parents will be provided with the resources that school use when teaching RSHE lessons, as this will allow them to watch at an appropriate time for them.
+Parents are encouraged to discuss any concerns with the class teacher prior to the lesson.
 The policy will also be available on the school site for parents to view.
-Parents wanting to remove their child from SRE sessions will meet with the Head teacher who will explore their concerns and discuss any impact that such action may have on the child and if withdrawn, teachers will ensure that the pupil receives appropriate, purposeful education during this period (Relationships Education, Relationships and Sex Education (RSE) and Heath Education 2019).
+Parents wanting to remove their child from RSHE sessions will meet with the Head teacher who will explore their concerns and discuss any impact that such action may have on the child if withdrawn, teachers will ensure that the pupil receives appropriate, purposeful education during this period (Relationships Education, Relationships and Sex Education (RSHE) and Health Education 2019, page 17 specially talks about working with parents).